Seahawks’ Pete Carroll not setting expectations for Josh Gordon, again backs Jason Myers

-RENTON — Josh Gordon is expected to practice with the Seahawks for the first time on Thursday, coach Pete Carroll continues to stand by struggling kicker Jason Myers, and Chris Carson made a couple of fundamentals errors on his fumbles Sunday.
+RENTON — Josh Gordon is expected to practice with the Seahawks for the first time Thursday, coach Pete Carroll continues to stand by struggling kicker Jason Myers and Chris Carson made a couple of fundamental errors on his fumbles Sunday.

-Those were among the highlights of Carroll’s Monday news conference following Sunday’s 40-34 overtime win over Tampa Bay.
+Those were among the highlights of Carroll’s Monday news conference after Sunday’s 40-34 overtime win over Tampa Bay.

 Here are five things that stood out of what Carroll said: